John Watson (Australian politician)

+Life and career

 Watson was born in Launceston and educated at the University of Tasmania, where he graduated in economics and accountancy.
 He was a chartered accountant, company director and lecturer in accountancy before entering politics.

 Watson was a member of the Coalition Shadow Ministry from 1990 to 1994 but never held ministerial office.
-He was however one of the Senate's leading experts on taxation and superannuation matters and is highly regarded by his Coalition colleagues.
-He was expected to announce his retirement at the 2007 election, but decided to apply for preselection, despite being 70 years of age.
+He was however one of the Senate's leading experts on taxation and superannuation matters and was highly regarded by his Coalition colleagues.

+He was expected to announce his retirement at the 2007 election, but decided to recontest, despite being 70 years of age.
 On 12 May 2007, Watson was defeated in his bid for preselection after his decision to recontest sparked anger within the party.
+His Senate term ended on 30 June 2008.

+John Watson died on 8 August 2025, at the age of 88.